rabbitmq/rabbitmq-website/site/kubernetes/operator/operator-overview.md

 * It should provide safe defaults
 * It should ease operability of RabbitMQ

 Following these ideas, the Operator will not modify an existing `RabbitmqCluster` spec.
-The only exception to this, is when a field is removed from the spec, by user action, the Operator will set back the default value.
-This also has the side-effect that, when the Operator is upgraded, it will not automatically upgrade existing instances of `RabbitmqCluster` to new defaults, if any, or to the latest version of RabbitMQ.
+This implies that, when the Operator is upgraded, it will not automatically update existing instances of `RabbitmqCluster` with new defaults, if any, or to the latest version of RabbitMQ.

+The only exception to this, is when a field is removed from the spec, by user action, the Operator will set the default value.

 ### <a id='limitations' class='anchor' href='#limitations'>Limitations</a>